NickolasHKraus/nickolaskraus-com/ironman-week-2.md

 ---
-**Publish Date**: Aug 8, 2020 at 12:00am
+**Publish Date**: Aug 15, 2020 at 12:00am
 **Tags**: `ironman`
+**Categories**: `weekly-updates`
 **Comments**: Enabled
 **Post URL**: `ironman-week-2`
 **Excerpt**: Training, nutrition, and supplementation for Week 2 of IRONMAN training.
 ---

-**Date**: August 8th, 2020
+**Date**: August 8th, 2020 - August 14th, 2020

-I am 45 weeks out from the IRONMAN 70.3 Des Moines triathlon.
+On August 8th, 2020, I am 45 weeks out from the IRONMAN 70.3 Des Moines triathlon.
 Due to the COVID-19 pandemic, the IRONMAN 70.3 Des Moines triathlon will now debut on **June 20, 2021**.
 I will be taking this time to train, learn, and grow as a triathlete.

 ### Training
 #### Strength Training